Why Buy a Cloth Diaper Used?

 Here are some suggestions for where to look:

 - Facebook.
 There are many cloth diaper buy/sell/trade groups on Facebook.
 Try to find one close to you.
 Also, ask around in your mommy Facebook groups (if you’re involved with one)

 - Craigslist (or Kijiji in Canada)

 You Bought Used Cloth Diapers, Now What?

-Now that you have your fancy new-to-you diapers, you’ll need to sanitize them before you put them on your own baby for the first time.
+Now that you have your fancy new-to-you diapers, you’ll need to clean and sanitize them before you put them on your own baby for the first time.